netukorg/netukweb/index.md

 bodyClass: page-about
 ---

-# The NetUK website is currently under construction...
+# The NetUK website is being updated...

 While our team works on the new NetUK site, you can find key event links below: